Nononero/Nononero.github.io/README.md

 SCH's study blog

-Homework for CS61A is from 2021 Fall.
+CS61A's homework is from 2021 Fall.